Gelatissimo/FileEncrypterDecrypter/README.md

 # File Encrypter Decrypter

 ## Overview
-File Encrypter Decrypter is a Windows Forms application that provides functionality to encrypt and decrypt files using the AES encryption algorithm.
+File Encrypter Decrypter is a Windows Forms application that provides functionality to encrypt and decrypt files using the XOR cipher.
 The application is written in C# and utilizes the .NET framework.

 ## Features
-- **Encrypt Files**: Secure your files with AES encryption.
+- **Encrypt Files**: Secure your files using XOR encryption with a predefined key.
-- **Decrypt Files**: Retrieve your original files with the correct key and IV.
+- **Decrypt Files**: Retrieve your original files using the same XOR key.

 ## Requirements
 - .NET Framework (version 4.7.2 or later)